apereo/cas/developer/Sec-Vuln-Response.md

 <div class="alert alert-warning"><strong>List Etiquette</strong><p>The security team asks that you please <strong>DO NOT</strong> create publicly-viewable issues or posts to address the problem.
 There is no good sense in creating panic and chaos.
 All community members <strong>SHOULD</strong> ignore all such public announcements and reports.</p></div>

+### Time to Fix

+Remember that activity on the mailing lists and all other support channels is entirely voluntary.
+There is no official meaning or sense of urgency built into the response model and as such, fixes to potential security issues are 100% dependent on individuals' availbility and willingness.
+We strongly recommend that you study the project's license for more information on this matter.
+If you are interested in contractual obligations, SLAs and a response model based on calculated levels of urgency, please consider negotiating a professional support agreement with Apereo commercial service providers.

 ## CVEs

 The CAS project does not request or provide CVEs when handling security issues.
 This is a task that must entirely be handled by you,